Necromorphs: Sound

 Don Veca, who had the position of audio director at Visceral Games, was responsible for the audio design of the Necromorphs.
 According to Veca, refining the sound design and foley for each Necromorph form took "weeks of planning and iteration".
 To create a "truly terrifying" aural experience with the Necromorphs, Veca took inspiration from sounds made by real life wild animals, which from a scientific perspective conveys subconscious messages to humanity's primal instincts in preparation for imminent danger.
 He paid particular attention to recordings of animals which make "freaky sounds" when subjected to "unique situations".
-The final product is created by layering and interweaving pieces of noises made by up to five or six different animals, twisted to sound unrecognizable but yet familiar in a subtle way.
+The final product is created by layering and interweaving pieces of noises made by up to five or six different animals, twisted to sound unrecognizable yet familiar in a subtle way.

-Using the diminutive Lurkers as an example of his creative process for Necromorph sounds, Veca explained in a feature published by Game Informer in December 2009 that the designers wanted the Lurkers to sound childlike, yet mean and menacing at the same time.
-To achieve this, Veda decided to use a toddler's sounds, then carefully layered them with a mixture of intimidating sounds made by leopards and lion.
-Referencing a Lurker sound sample included in an article published by Game Informer, Veca explained that the first few hundred milliseconds of the vocalization is a "cute" baby coo, which cross-fades into a mix of a leopard's roar and child's scream, and ends with the sound cross-fading into a lower lion growl as well as a minute amount of processing on some of the other elements.
+Using the diminutive Lurkers as an example of his creative process for Necromorph sounds, Veca noted that the designers wanted the Lurkers to sound childlike yet mean and menacing at the same time.
+To achieve this, Veca used a toddler's sounds carefully layered with a mixture of intimidating sounds made by leopards and lion.
+Referencing a Lurker sound sample included in an article published by Game Informer, Veca explained that the first few hundred milliseconds of the vocalization is a "cute" baby coo, which cross-fades into a mix of a leopard's roar and child's scream.
+The sound ends by cross-fading into a lower lion growl as well as a minute amount of processing on some of the other elements.

 Cut content

-Some early concepts of the Necromorphs were discarded early in the development of the Dead Space intellectual property because they look too much like a highly evolved organism, which does not fit into the creative vision of the Dead Space franchise.
-Other Necromorph forms saw actual development but were ultimately cut prior to the completion of development for some individual titles due to technological limitations, or were otherwise considered unsatisfactory in terms of its implementation during game testing.
-Monster concepts that were discarded due to technical constraints included the Flier, which was meant to be a recurring flying enemy type in zero gravity spaces that would crawl on the walls once the player had disabled its wings, or a conjoined pair of monsters called the Tentacle Slinger which could still work together to confront the player even after they are severed in two.
+Some preliminary Necromorph concepts were discarded early in the development of the Dead Space intellectual property because they looked too much like a highly evolved organism, which does not fit into the creative vision of the franchise.
+Other Necromorph forms saw actual development but were ultimately cut prior to the completion of individual titles due to technological limitations or unsatisfactory implementation during game testing.
+Monster concepts that were discarded due to technical constraints included the Flier, which was meant to be a recurring flying enemy type in zero gravity spaces that would crawl on walls after its wings were disabled, and a conjoined pair of monsters called the Tentacle Slinger, which could work together to confront the player even after they are severed in two.

-In December 2009, Game Informer published an article which explores the thought process behind the concept of an unused Necromorph form known as the "Flytrap".
+In December 2009, Game Informer published an article that explores the thought process behind the concept of an unused Necromorph form known as the "Flytrap".
 According to Milham, the Flytrap was an attempt by the development team to introduce an enemy type which serves as "half environmental hazard and half enemy" that would travel along the ceiling and dangle down to snare the player character using a lure.
 Its intended role was to slow players down and immerse them into a world that is "organic and logical".